Contact informationPlease contact Håvard E. Greger Danielsen for more information

 The Institute for Cancer Genetics and Informatics (ICGI) is a department within the Division of Cancer Medicine at Oslo University Hospital (OUS), and is located next to the Norwegian Radium Hospital in Oslo, in the Oslo Cancer Cluster Innovation Park.

 The ICGI consists of three sections: the Section for Cancer Cytogenetics, the Section for Interphase Genetics and the Section for Applied Informatics.
-We are a relatively small institute of about 80 employees, with 17 nationalities represented.
-Among the 10% that hold part-time positions, we have: three surgeons, one gastroenterologist, one pathologist and three professors.
+We are a relatively small institute of about 80 employees, with 14 nationalities represented.
+Among the 10% that hold part-time positions, we have surgeons, gastroenterologists, pathologist and professors.
 The level of gender equality within the ICGI as a whole is close to equal, also within management positions.
 The three sections report to the Institute Director and major decisions on project initiation, resource allocation and priorities are made by a board consisting of: the Institute Director, the three section leaders, the administration manager, and the financial manager.
-Detailed project management and unit priorities are handled by a board of key specialiss from all three sections.
+Detailed project management and unit priorities are handled by a board of key specialists from all three sections.
 This serves to ensure that all projects at the Institute contribute to our strategic goals.
 The day-to-day decisions are made within each section by the different researchers or unit leaders in agreement with the section leader, and project status meetings are held regularly.
 We primarily publish in journals dedicated to our respective fields of science, i.e. medical informatics, cancer genetics and pathology, in order to reach the appropriate audience.
 Additionally, we prefer the journals to be among the 10% most cited (Impact factor > 5), a requirement we fulfill.

 The ICGI consists of three sections: